The North Pole’s floating

 Learn more about our work

-"With your support we will establish the North Pole Marine Reserve for the global public benefit."
+"With your support we can secure the necessary conservation measures to protect the super-vulnerable biodiversity in the waters surrounding the North Pole for the global public's benefit."

 Marine research, public education and conservation advocacy are now urgently needed to protect the region’s threatened wildlife, habitat and ecosystem services.